Where’s the work and who is doing it in this growing sector

 However, listen to the likes of the recently formed Arco – which stands for Associated Retirement Community Operators – and you’d be forgiven for believing the days of traditional retirement housing are numbered.
 This body represents the new breed and executive director Michael Voges says the traditional model doesn’t work because the inability to adapt to changing care needs means it can’t guarantee people a home for rest of their life.
 “It doesn’t always meet the aspirations of todays older people,” he says.
 “A model that doesn’t offer support just doesn’t work for people in the long term.”

-New players include Octopus Healthcare, backed by investment bank Schroders, Guild Living and Inspired Villages, both backed by L&G, and Goldman Sachs’ Riverstone Living business
+New players include Octopus Real Estate, backed by investment bank Schroders, Guild Living and Inspired Villages, both backed by L&G, and Goldman Sachs’ Riverstone Living business

 These new entrants claim to be taking advantage of a gap in the market.
 For the very wealthy, high end properties with on-site care have long been available, from operators such as Audley, while for those that qualify for social care funding, many local authorities and housing associations such as Anchor Hanover offer accommodation with an equivalent level of support in less swish surroundings.
 Arco’s Voges says: “The reality is that if you’ve got too much money to qualify for local authority housing, but not enough for the high-end, you’ve not had many options.”
 Aimee Squires, associate director of planning at consultant Savills, says: “It is the middle-bracket that is the new emerging sector.
 There is huge potential in the sector.”